 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I charge £40 for client sessions which are 50 mins.
-Payment of a session will be required before sessions commence and when cancellation is less than 24 hours before the booked time.
+I charge £50 for client sessions which are 50 mins.
+Payment of a session will be required before each session commences and when cancellation is less than 24 hours before the booked time.

-I recommend an initial parent only phone session where together we discuss what is going on for your child at the moment and this is £40 payable before the assessment.
+I recommend an initial parent only phone session where together we discuss what is going on for your child at the moment.
+The charge for this is £50 payable before the assessment.
 If you wish to proceed, counselling sessions will be weekly.